-Some adult candidates with CHD may represent a higher risk group awaiting heart transplantation when compared to candidates with dilated cardiomyopathy.
-They qualify for status 4 based entirely on the etiology of heart failure.
-However, they often have limited options (or higher risk options) for mechanical support.
-Attainment of higher urgency status through standard criteria (which require both impaired two-ventricle hemodynamics and specific levels of either inotropic or mechanical support) may be restricted.
-Unfortunately, there are no clear hemodynamic or laboratory data that indicate candidates at high risk.
-When non-cardiac end organ injury (such as renal or liver failure) has occurred, transplantation is extremely high-risk and may be prohibitive.
-Obtaining higher urgency status for candidates prior to the occurrence of such injury should guide RRRs
+- 169 Some adult candidates with CHD may represent a higher risk group awaiting heart transplantation when - 170 compared to candidates with dilated cardiomyopathy.
+They qualify for status 4 based entirely on the - 171 etiology of heart failure.
+However, they often have limited options (or higher risk options) for mechanical - support.
+Attainment of higher urgency status through standard criteria (which require both impaired two- - 173 ventricle hemodynamics and specific levels of either inotropic or mechanical support) may be restricted. - 174 Unfortunately, there are no clear hemodynamic or laboratory data that indicate candidates at high risk. - 175 When non-cardiac end organ injury (such as renal or liver failure) has occurred, transplantation is - extremely high-risk and may be prohibitive.
+Obtaining higher urgency status for candidates prior to the - 177 occurrence of such injury should guide RBs. - 178 RB members should consult this resource when assessing exception requests for ACHD candidates. - Adult heart transplant programs should also consider this guidance when submitting exception requests - 180 for adult candidates with CHD.
+However, these guidelines are not prescriptive of clinical practice.